ppy/osu-wiki/news/2025/2025-05-03-expert-global-taiko-showdown-2025-concludes.md

 Most of the originals are done with lots of coordination between the staff and the various Illustrators/Designers/VFX artists so it is pretty well managed and organised, though the deadline chasing was definitely something that May Have Taken A Toll on some of us so it is stressful to say the least LOL.

 About the designers' channel... yeah.
-The world probably needs to see the design channel and all the dumb things that happened on there (which by the way is renamed to #anything-but-design so feel free to make of that what you will), but having a group of designers that so frequently banter and talk about dumb things in the channel during the making of EGTS helped a lot in managing the stress and many of us have bonded because of this and have had even more chances to work together outside of the tournament since then.
+The world probably needs to see the design channel and all the dumb things that happened on there (which by the way is renamed to `#anything-but-design` so feel free to make of that what you will), but having a group of designers that so frequently banter and talk about dumb things in the channel during the making of EGTS helped a lot in managing the stress and many of us have bonded because of this and have had even more chances to work together outside of the tournament since then.

 Creativity-wise, it was sometimes challenging because having to come up with a new design (especially when some of us are taking more songs than others) for each song while trying to make it unique amongst each other is a difficult thing to do, but the designers usually will share a lot of inspirations from other people's art and design which helped making it easier for me to find a starting point when starting to work on it.
-The collaborations between the designers and/or illustrators also have gave birth to many creative new art from the combination between 2 (sometimes very distinctly different) styles of work, which is very refreshing to do.
+The collaborations between the designers and/or illustrators also have given birth to many creative new art from the combination between 2 (sometimes very distinctly different) styles of work, which is very refreshing to do.

 </div>